 I first met interior designer Michel Smith Boyd when we both designed rooms for the 2016 Modernism Week Show House (aka The Christopher Kennedy Compound).
 The next year, when our own home was selected as the Modernism Week Show House, Michel designed Fred Baby’s office.
 Talk about a pinch-me moment.
 In addition to looking like a male supermodel and being an insanely talented interior designer – his interiors drip with glamour — Michel is always so kind and fun to be around.
 So it’s no surprise that he went on to star on the Bravo show Buying It Blind, which I loved and desperately hope comes back.

-I met Taye of By Taye through blogging as well.
-As she is a fashion, beauty and travel influencer in LA.
+I met Taye of By Taye through blogging as well, as she is a fashion, beauty and travel influencer in LA.
 She’s also drop-dead gorgeous (side note: I just realized that I have really good-looking friends.
 Haha.)
 Anyway, as a former stylist and photographer, her style is enviable.
 Always a mix of high and low, vintage and modern, in a completely effortless way.
 Best of all, Taye uses her voice in an impactful way.
 Which makes sense, as she’s the niece of American playwright Lorraine Hansberry, who wrote A Raisin in the Sun.
 Her grandfather Vincent Tubbs was an editor at Ebony and Jet magazine.
 And her cousin is the one and only Issa Rae.

 You know those rare people who seem to glow from within?
 That’s Nikia.
 I met Nikia through Taye at one of our pool parties.
 And was blown away by her beauty – both inner and outer.
 As a writer, influencer and model with the cutest freckles I’ve ever seen, Nikia is all about sharing her journey with self-confidence and helping others on their journeys to finding their own confidence.
 She’s also the founder of Black Girl Beautiful and The Nikia Phoenix podcast.

 How to describe Justina Blakeney?
 In a word: goddess.
 I first met Justina through my friend Joy Cho of Oh Joy! and have loved following her ever since.
 She’s an interior design blogger of The Jungalow, product designer, and the author of the book The New Bohemians.
 Not to mention one hot mama and all-around badass.
-Definitely give her a follow if you like colorful, vibrant interiors!
+Definitely give her a follow if you like colorful, plant-iful, vibrant interiors!
 Remember her gorgeous pink and green banana leaf wallpaper that I used in The Glam Cave?

 While I’ve never met Courtney Quinn in person, this New York City-based influencer and blogger of Color Me Courtney makes you feel like she’s your best friend.
 She’s also the queen of color and will delight you with her posts on colorful fashion and confidence.
 She’s like a ray of sunshine in human form.
 I personally love following Courtney not just for her cheerful outfits, but for her social media tips that she shares weekly.
 With an MBA and a hugely engaged community following her, she knows her stuff when it comes to business and how to grow your Instagram.

 Speaking of women who know their stuff, I started following Brittany for her social media tips and wisdom too.
 She’s worked both on the brand side and influencer side.
-And wrote the book on influencing – literally – you must pick up a copy of Influencer: Building Your Personal Brand in the Age of Social Media.
+And she wrote the book on influencing – literally – you must pick up a copy of Influencer: Building Your Personal Brand in the Age of Social Media.
 I took advantage of one of her social media audits that her company Carbon August offers and it was FULL of priceless personalized tips and ideas.